How Do I Wean from Supplementing my Breastfed Baby?

 How do I know if my baby is breastfeeding well?

-There are quite a few ways we can tell that a baby is breastfeeding well
+There are quite a few ways we can tell if a baby is breastfeeding well:

-• Breastfeeding is comfortable and your breasts feel softer after your baby has fed
+Breastfeeding is comfortable and your chest feels softer after your baby has fed

-• When you weigh your baby before and after a breastfeeding session (like with a gram-sensitive scale at a breastfeeding consultation or support group), your baby is taking in an appropriate amount for his/her age and weight.
+When you weigh your baby before and after a nursing session (like with a gram-sensitive scale at a lactation consultation or support group), your baby is taking in an appropriate amount for his/her age and weight.

 What is the best way to wean from supplementing my breastfed baby?

-As your baby begins to breastfeed more effectively and transfer more milk from you while breastfeeding, you might also notice that your baby begins to refuse supplements (or just takes less) after breastfeeding.
-If your baby is gaining weight well, then you might consider offering less of a ‘top off’ after breastfeeding and see if your baby continues to gain weight well.
+As your baby begins to nurse more effectively and transfer more milk from you while feeding, you might also notice that your baby begins to refuse supplements (or just takes less) after breastfeeding.
+If your baby is gaining weight well, then you might consider offering less of a ‘top off’ after breastfeeding and see if your baby continues to gain weight appropriately.
 If your baby is gaining more weight than expected for his/her age, this is also a reason to pull back on supplementation.

 While reducing the supplementation amount, this also means that you might be able to cut back on the number of times you pump per day, which is what every parent wants to hear, right?
 A lactation consultant can definitely guide you on this process so that your milk supply isn’t lowered with this decrease in pumping frequency.